Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Results

-We evaluate the accuracy of the machine learning predictions on the BW and CoREMOF datasets.
+We evaluate the accuracy of the automated machine learning pipeline on the BW dataset.
 We predict six targets grouped into three categories: the Henry's coefficient (log(K$_{H}$)) for CO$_2$ and CH$_4$, the gas uptakes for CO$_2$ at 0.15 and 16 bar, and the gas uptakes for CH$_4$ at 5.8 and 65 bar.
-Since each category has different units, to make them easier to compare, we normalize each of the three categories with respect to the maximum RMSD in that category.

-\cref{fig:bw20k_metrics} shows the results of these predictions for the BW dataset.
-As a general trend, topological features outperform the structural features.
+\cref{tab:bw-predictions} shows the results of these predictions for the BW dataset for the baseline structural features (S), topological features (T), and topological features + word embeddings (T + WE).
+As a general trend, the T + WE model outperforms the structural features by a large amount, with an average (across all targets) decrease of 25.2\% in RMSD and an average increase of 26.6\% in \Rtwo score.
 This is especially apparent for the Henry's coefficient predictions and the CO$_2$ and CH$_4$ gas uptakes at low pressure.
-Although word embeddings are the least accurate in all categories, they boost performance when combined with the topological features.
-This observation reinforces the idea that adding chemical information can improve performance, particularly for targets like the Henry's coefficient.
+For these low pressure and infinite dilution gas adsorption predictions, to our knowledge, these topological descriptors are currently the best-performing descriptors that only take into account geometric information about the MOF.
+Supplementary \cref{fig:bw20k_metrics} shows further visualization of the results with different sets of features.